What is an interest rate floor?

 The risk of a floor is that the buyer pays a premium for the floor but receives nothing in return, for example if interest rates remain above the floor rate for the duration of the instrument.

-Applications of borrower floors
+Applications of floors

 To offset adverse floors